billzorn/titanic/README.md

 Usually I use more modern Ubuntu LTS releases (16.04 - 20.04).
 The following should install all of the package-manager level dependencies needed.
 On other systems, the commands might vary.

-`sudo apt install make gcc g++ python3 python3-venv python3-dev libgmp-dev libmpfr-dev libmpc-dev npm nodejs default-jdk`
+`sudo apt install make gcc g++ python3 python3-venv python3-dev libgmp-dev libmpfr-dev libmpc-dev default-jdk`

-On Ubuntu this installs a ton of stuff because node contains a silly number of packages.
+A recent-ish version of node (16+) is required for the webdemo, unfortunately this does not just `sudo apt install` on Ubuntu 20.04 (you get node 10).
+The easiest way is probably to stick the prebuilt binaries in some local folder and just invoke npm from there.

 ### Clone the repo somewhere